angelovangel/readGC/README.md

 and then use the function:
 `readGC(file, ncompunds)`.
 The two arguments are `file` (path to file name, use quotes) and `ncompounds` (integer, number of compounds in the data).
 A `tibble` with the data is returned and additional information is printed to the console.
+I have tested the script with GC-FID and with GS-MS data exported from the Shimadzu GC(MS)solution software (it is important that when exporting only the "Compound Quantitative Result" checkbox is selected).